yuxblank/RNgLogger/README.md

 # RNgLogger
 The Reactive Angular Logging framework you wanted!

-`RNgLogger` is a logging API that abstract the log stream from the actual log handler, allowing supporting multiple log target within your Angular APP in any Platform target.
+`RNgLogger` is a logging API that abstract the log stream from the actual log handler, allowing supporting multiple log targets at the same time within your Angular Application.

+Easily switch between platforms (browser, server) with different logging handlers using the same API.

+Straightforward replace for console usage!

+From `console.info("message")` To  `LoggerFactory().info("message")`

 ## Features
 - Simple logger interface as a reduced set of window.console
 - Opt-in replacement for your un-wanted console.log statements
 - Configurable level filtering and Log retention
-- RX.JS based log stream handler allow multiple targets (console, FileSystem, Http Endpoints etc...)
+- RX.JS based log stream handler allow multiple targets at the same time (console, FileSystem, Http Endpoints etc...)
-- Angular Platform Logger allow to use the logger interface by Injection and via LoggerFactory() to avoid change your code with additional dependencies.
+- Angular Platform Logger allow to use the logger interface by Injection and via LoggerFactory() as most of the Logging frameworks
-- No operation Logger (NOP) is provided by default when the logger it's not provided or cannot be resolved. (can be changed to throw error)
+- No operation Logger (NOP) is provided by default when the logger it's not provided or cannot be resolved. (can be configured to throw error)
+- Logger can be used anywhere, libraries included, and when the application does not register it's just a NOP implementation
 - A built-in window.console handler for Platform browser apps!